BROOKE GLADSTONE: This is On the Media. I'm Brooke Gladstone.

-MAN: So July 8th, 1979, all the fathers of Nobel Prize winners were rounded up by United Nations military units, all right, and actually forced at gunpoint to give semen samples in little plastic jars which are now stored below Rockefeller Center, underneath the ice skating rink.
-We're going to be there for the thaw.
-[LAUGHS] Ugh!
+MAN: No, you - July 8th, 1979, all the fathers of Nobel Prize Winners were rounded up by United Nations military units.
+All right?
+And actually forced, at gunpoint, to give semen samples in little plastic jars which are now stored below Rockefeller Center, underneath the ice skating rink.
+Wouldn't want to be there for the thaw.
+[LAUGHS] Ugh.
 I mean it's disgusting.
-You know what they put in the water, don't you?
+You know what they put in the water, don't you.
 Fluoride.
-Yeah, fluoride.
+Yeah.
+Fluoride.
 On the pretext that it strengthens your teeth.
 That's ridiculous.
 You know what this stuff does to you?
-It actually weakens your will.
-Takes away the capacity for free and creative thought and makes you a slave to the state.
-[MUSIC CRESCENDOS]
+It actually weakens your will, takes away the capacity for free and creative thought, and makes you a slave to the state.

-BBROOKE GLADSTONE: When the usual mechanisms, media and Congress, for instance, malfunction and fail to adequately inform the public, sometimes citizens take it upon themselves to find the answers.
-Conspiracy theory has a long tradition as a popular entertainment -- for instance the belief that the Moon Walk was faked in a studio -- but anthropologist George Marcus of Rice University isn't interested in fringe theorists.
+BROOKE GLADSTONE: When the usual mechanisms - media and congress, for instance - malfunction and fail to adequately inform the public, sometimes citizens take it upon themselves to find the answers.
+Conspiracy theory has a long tradition as a popular entertainment - for instance the belief that the moon walk was faked in a studio, but anthropologist George Marcus of Rice University isn't interested in fringe theorists.
 He's fascinated by those times when conspiracy theory is taken up by reasonable people to explain real events, when the official explanation just doesn't hold together.

-BBROOKE GLADSTONE: Are you suggesting, then, that perhaps conspiracy and the media can nudge each other along?
-For instance, the conspiracy theory about the control of energy to push up prices in California preceded the actual investigation that suggests that that scenario is actually true.
-There are a lot of theories about the fall of the Allende regime in Chile which subsequent investigation turned out to be true.
+BROOKE GLADSTONE: Are you suggesting, then, that perhaps conspiracy theory and the media can nudge each other along?
+For instance, the conspiracy theory about the control of energy, to push up prices in California preceded the actual investigation that suggests that that scenario is actually true.
+There are a lot of theories about the fall of the Allende regime in Chile, which subsequent investigation turned out to be true.
 Is there some sort of give and take here?

 GEORGE MARCUS: Oh, absolutely.
 I think that one enhances the other, and that both have a role to play in the functioning of democracy in difficult times.

 GEORGE MARCUS: Extraordinarily.
-Well take the current moment.
+Well, take the current moment.
 There is a war going on against hard to detect forces that could harm us all, as stunningly initiated by the World Trade Center destruction, and the media is following this and reporting it.
-But it's all about a secret world of the exercise of power for which our civil rights have to be qualified or change so that this war can proceed.
+But it's all about a secret world of the exercise of power for which our civil rights have to be qualified or changed so that this war can proceed.
 And increasingly, as we move away from the World Trade Center, people are becoming very critical and suspicious of their government in the United States, and it seems to me that the media is doing what it can to cover this story.
-But it is creating as many questions as answers, so by informing it's fueling a period of uncertainty.
-But what, what else could it do?
+But it is creating as many questions as answers.
+So, by informing, it's fueling a period of uncertainty, but what else could it do?
 It's doing what it can do.

 GEORGE MARCUS: Thank you.

-BBROOKE GLADSTONE: George Marcus is a professor of anthropology at Rice University and editor of Paranoia Within Reason: A Casebook on Conspiracy as Explanation.
+BROOKE GLADSTONE: George Marcus is a professor of anthropology at Rice University and editor of Paranoia within Reason: A Casebook on Conspiracy as Explanation.
 [MUSIC]